From the Top: Scott's Pascal Ducrot - Pinkbike

 How did you come into mountain biking?

 I came from the road, as a road professional.
 I was already mountain biking, basically from the beginning.
 My first mountain bike was a Specialized Epic, I remember, back when I was a pro.
 Then I joined Scott when I was 25 years old.
-In what year did you join Scott?

 It was in 1990, the end of 1990.
 I was actually hired as a road product manager.
 I refused the road bike project they proposed to me, it was kind of too weird, too out there for the time.
 I said, “No, you cannot do that, it will never work.”
 We didn’t do road bikes for another two years.
 I got into mountain bike specs and everything, at the same time I did all the mountain bike, I did even some world cup races.
 I learned a lot by doing actually and by riding.
-So you were behind Scott's first mountain bikes?

 When I came into the company, it was around the time of the second collection.
 At that time, they just ordered bikes out of a big Taiwan catalogue.
 No specifications.
 Then I started with specifications.
 I started going to Asia, visiting the factories.
 It got more professional.
 Even if I had no clue either at the beginning, but it got more professional.
 Then we worked with a professional trader, with some good factories.
 That’s the way it started actually.
-Scott didn't begin with mountain bikes, though?

 Scott was founded in 1958, and the first product was an aluminum ski pole in Sun Valley, Idaho.
 Ed Scott was the inventor of the aluminum ski pole to replace the bamboo ski pole.
-Then until the ‘88, Scott did only winter sport and motorcycle products, mainly ski poles and goggles—goggles for skiing and motorcycles.
+Then until ‘88, Scott did only winter sport and motorcycle products, mainly ski poles and goggles—goggles for skiing and motorcycles.
 Then they started with some mountain bikes.
 Scott USA ordered bikes and Scott Europe ordered bikes, different bikes, different graphics and everything, but both believed that mountain biking was the next thing.
 That’s why they got into mountain biking.
 This was about 1988, something like that.

 So you joined for the second collection?

-This is basically how it started.
-As I said, road bikes, we did only about, I would say, three or four years later then.
 There seems to have been a lot of the German and Swiss mountain biking companies at this time with cheap, Taiwanese bikes.
 It almost seems like it was the Wild West, everyone could get into the market, then the competition came later?

 At the beginning, as you said, it was really Wild West.
 We had quality issues and we didn’t know what’s coming, but the market was so hot for mountain bikes, everybody did something.
 Then, of course, somebody starts to have a better bike, somebody starts to have a better quality, somebody starts to have a better price.
 Then the competition starts, and that’s the way everybody got more professional.
 Everybody hired engineers, did more, let’s say, innovative stuff.
 At the beginning, it was really Wild West.
 That’s true.

 Scott has always been one of the more innovative companies in mountain biking, always open to experimenting with ideas and materials.
 Where did this ethos come from?

 I think it has to do with the Unishock fork, because we have been pioneering those.
 We have been pioneering with handlebars.
 Then I in 1996, or 1995 I saw a Kestrel carbon road bike, and I said, “Okay, this must be possible for mountain bikes.”
 Everybody said, “You are totally crazy.”
 It was a full carbon frame out of the mold, kind of a monocoque.
 I found this very interesting, but it was very expensive and nobody really believed in it.
 I had a design in mind where you can integrate some kind of a shock absorption.
 Then I met a guy from the tennis racket industry in China, and I was talking to him and I said, “Hey, I have an idea.
 I want to do a mountain bike.”
 We did then the first carbon mountain bike monocoque.
-That was the first carbon mountain bike?

 It was the first one, yeah.
 It was the first one.
 It’s the Endorphin and it had an integrated swingarm, the suspension characteristic that was quite amazing.
 Actually, one or two years later, Gary Foord won the first mountain bike world cup on such a bike.
 I think it comes from there because we had very early products, very innovative products.
 Sometimes we had failures of course, but we have been always very innovative.
-Which other bikes stand out for you from over the years?

 We had several.
 I think we were the first one with the long travel bike.
 With the Scale and with the Spark the lightest mountain bikes at that time.
 We always came up with the lightest mountain bike in the category.
 Now we just came out again with the lightest road bike frame with the Addict a couple of years ago.
 Lightweight was always an issue, and we put a lot of focus on that from the earlier years.